AHS12/click-guardian/README.md

 3. **Monitor Activity**: Watch the real-time log showing allowed/blocked clicks
 4. **Stop Protection**: Click "Stop Protection" when finished

+### Auto-Start Features

+- **Start with Windows**: Enable "Start with Windows and auto-enable protection" to automatically launch when Windows boots
+- **Seamless Protection**: When enabled, the app starts minimized to system tray and automatically begins protection with your configured delay
+- **Perfect for Always-On Protection**: One checkbox for complete hands-off protection that starts automatically with Windows

 _Tip: Start with the default 50ms delay - it works well for most users._

 ## Installation